metabrainz/bookbrainz-user-guide/docs/style/disambiguation.md

 # Disambiguation

-Disambiguations are used to help users distinguish between entities that have identical or confusingly similar names.
-These disambiguations are visible in search results and entity detail pages.
-Disambiguations should preferably be written in English and kept concise and to the point.
+Disambiguations are used to distinguish between entities that have identical or confusingly similar names.
+They are visible in search results and entity detail pages.
+Disambiguations should _preferably_ be written in English and kept concise and to the point.<br>
+Never assume that something does not need a disambiguation!
+Just because a name or title seem really unique, that doesn't mean there might not be others named exactly the same.<br>
+And anyway it's always a good idea to put in a disambiguation for the next person who comes around and may have an author, work or similar they wish to enter into the database.
+A good disambiguation will help them select the right author, work or publisher, and prevent duplicate editions being made.

 ## What to use disambiguations for: